Marco Belinelli: New Orleans Hornets (2010–2012)

-Chicago Bulls (2012-2013)
+Chicago Bulls (2012–2013)

 On 24 July 2012, Belinelli signed with the Chicago Bulls.
-Since joining the Bulls, Belinelli developed a reputation of being a clutch player, hitting shots that include a game winning shot against the Celtics in overtime while falling down, a go-ahead layup against the Detroit Pistons after Joakim Noah saved the ball from going out of bounds, a game-winning lay-up with 20 seconds remaining against the Brooklyn Nets, and a 3 pointer to give the Bulls a 1-point lead with 5 seconds remaining in a game vs. the Utah Jazz.
+Since joining the Bulls, Belinelli developed a reputation as a clutch player, hitting shots that include a game winning shot against the Celtics in overtime while falling down, a go-ahead layup against the Detroit Pistons after Joakim Noah saved the ball from going out of bounds, a game-winning lay-up with 20 seconds remaining against the Brooklyn Nets, and a 3 pointer to give the Bulls a 1-point lead with 5 seconds remaining in a game vs. the Utah Jazz.
 Belinelli and Joakim Noah each scored 24 points in a game 7 victory over the Brooklyn Nets in the first round of the 2013 NBA Playoffs.

 San Antonio Spurs (2013–2015)

 On 11 July 2013, Belinelli signed with the San Antonio Spurs.

-On 2 January 2014, Belinelli scored a career-high 32 points in a 101-105 loss to the New York Knicks.
+On 2 January 2014, Belinelli scored a career-high 32 points in a 101–105 loss to the New York Knicks.

 Belinelli also won the Three-Point Contest at the 2014 NBA All-Star Weekend in New Orleans, beating Bradley Beal of the Washington Wizards at the second attempt in the final after Beal equaled Belinelli's score in the initial final round.
 In the tiebreaker, Belinelli made six straight shots at a single point, sweeping his fourth rack.

-In his first season with the Spurs, Belinelli posted career-highs percentage-wise on field goal percentage, three-point percentage, and free-throw percentage.
+In his first season with the Spurs, Belinelli posted career-highs on field goal percentage, three-point percentage, and free-throw percentage.

 In Game 3 of the 2014 NBA Finals against the two-time defending champion Miami Heat, Belinelli hit a crucial 3 pointer in the third quarter that increased San Antonio's lead back to double digits.
 The Heat had rallied, cutting the Spurs' half-time lead of 21 points to just seven, before Belinelli's three-pointer.
 Upon winning the 2014 Finals, he became the first Italian player to win an NBA championship.

 Kings, Hornets, Hawks and 76ers (2015–2018)

 On 13 July 2015, Belinelli signed with the Sacramento Kings.
 On 30 December 2015, he scored a season-high 28 points in a loss to the Philadelphia 76ers.

 On 7 July 2016, Belinelli was traded to the Charlotte Hornets in exchange for the draft rights to Malachi Richardson.
 On 20 June 2017, Belinelli was traded, along with Miles Plumlee and the 41st pick which became Tyler Dorsey in the 2017 NBA draft, to the Atlanta Hawks in exchange for Dwight Howard and the 31st overall pick (Frank Jackson) in the 2017 NBA draft.
 On 9 February 2018, he was waived by the Hawks.

 On 12 February 2018, Belinelli signed with the Philadelphia 76ers.
-In Game 3 of the Eastern Conference Semi-Finals against the Boston Celtics, Marco made a two-point corner shot to send the game to overtime, 89-89.
-However, the 76ers would lose to the Celtics, 98-101.
+In Game 3 of the Eastern Conference Semi-Finals against the Boston Celtics, Marco made a two-point corner shot to send the game to overtime, 89–89.
+However, the 76ers would lose to the Celtics, 98–101.